HoduRe/NotThatGameEngine/README.md

 ## Additional comments:
 - Event system: <br/>
 - Obligued path: the directory must be a folder named "Assets/" <br/>
-- Obligued path for textures: the directory must be "Assets/Library/Textures/"
+- Obligued path for textures: the directory must be "Assets/Library/Textures/" <br/>
+- Do not move Checkers, Alex or Degenerate textures.
+They are internally loaded for the user to have by default, thus the path is hardcoded :) <br/>
 - <br/>